-MOHCD-subsidized housing is 100% affordable housing that is owned and managed by private developers and monitored by MOHCD.
-These buildings have deed restrictions that ensure permanent or long-term affordability, and they will need reinvestment for systems and unit upgrades after 20 years.
-Many of the older buildings would also benefit from seismic retrofits.
-About 15,500 units in MOHCD's portfolio do not have any project-based rental or building operating subsidies to leverage additional debt, so they will need City capital subsidy to recapitalize.
-The total estimated need is \$1.2 billion over the next 10 years, excluding seismic retrofits.
-HUD-subsidized housing is affordable housing that is owned and managed by non-profit or for-profit developers and monitored by HUD.
-Some HUDsubsidized buildings also have MOHCD subsidy, but the affordability restrictions of exclusively HUD-subsidized units expire when the HUD contract expires, and rents may be converted to market rate rents.
-Projects that have opted out of their HUD contracts or have year-toyear or soon-to-expire contracts are at high risk for loss of affordability.
-About 1,000 units of HUD subsidized housing fall into this high-risk category over the next 10 years.
-The City would need an estimated \$145 million to engage private owners in preservation deals which would ensure permanent or longterm affordability for existing HUDsubsidized housing.
+HUD-subsidized housing is affordable housing that is owned and managed by nonprofit or for-profit developers and monitored by HUD.
+Some HUD-subsidized buildings also have an MOHCD capital subsidy, but the affordability restrictions of exclusively HUD-subsidized units expire when the HUD contract expires, and rents may be converted to market rate rents.
+Projects that have opted out of HUD contracts, or have year-to-year or soon-to-expire contracts, are at high risk for loss of affordability.
+About 1,400 units of HUD subsidized housing fall into this high-risk category over the next 10 years.
+The City would need an estimated \$127 million to engage private owners in preservation deals to ensure permanent or long-term affordability for existing HUD-subsidized housing.

-MOHCD's planned preservation efforts also include acquisition and rehabilitation of at-risk housing for households between 0-120% AMI through the Small Sites Program, which protects small multifamily rental buildings through acquisition support.
-These efforts prevent the displacement of existing residents and loss of affordability from Ellis Act and Owner Move-In evictions, condominium conversions, and demolitions.
-Sources eligible for this purpose include 10% of Inclusionary and Jobs/Housing Linkage Fees, 25% of condominium conversion fees, 40% of excess ERAF allocated to MOHCD, and the Housing Trust Fund.
-Additionally, the City makes below-market loans available for eligible projects through the Preservation and Seismic Safety (PASS) Program, which had capacity for up to \$260 million in below-market loans when voters approved the modification of the Seismic Safety Loan Program in November 2016.
+MOHCD's planned preservation efforts also include acquisition and rehabilitation of at-risk housing for households between 0-120% AMI through the Small Sites Program, which protects small to mid-size multifamily rental buildings through acquisition support.
+These efforts prevent the displacement of existing residents and loss of affordability from Ellis Act and owner move-in evictions.
+Funding sources that can be used for the Small Sites Program include 10% of Inclusionary and Jobs/Housing Linkage Fees, 25% of condominium conversion fees.
+40% of excess Educational Revenue Augmentation Fund (ERAF) allocated to MOHCD, the voter-approved 2019 General obligation bond, and the Housing Trust Fund.
+Additionally, the City makes below-market loans available for eligible projects through the Preservation and Seismic Safety (PASS) Program.
+This program was appropriated with up to \$260 million when voters approved the modification of the 1990s-era Seismic Safety Loan Program in November 2016.
+The estimated need to continue the City's level of effort in for acquisition and rehabilitation of affordable units according to the draft 2023-2031 RHNA targets for the next cycle is approximately \$1.8 billion through FY2033.
+Preservation program needs for this period is approximately \$1.6 billion.